-Research institutions and the public sector often need to be able to perform analysis on data not yet digitized or transcribed.
-Many documents are scanned and stored electronically, but the information in the documents isn't available as structured data and can therefore not be used in data analysis.
+Research institutions and the public sector often need to be able to perform analytics on data not yet digitized or transcribed.
+Many documents are scanned and stored electronically, but the information in the documents isn't available as structured data and can therefore not be used in data analytics.

 Especially in research projects, it's crucial that one can see the development in data associations over time, hence historical data becomes relevant.
 Within socioeconomic conditions, this may be church books, health records, or elementary school grade sheets, which must be digitized into a data format, which allows data to be combined with anonymized register data.
 The same is true in genetics, the DNA strand is digitized but not in a format that can be interconnected with other relevant data.

 Manual transcription is flawed.
 Traditionally, researchers have sent data abroad for manual transcription.
 Here, selected data is being entered manually in tabular format.
 Although labor is cheap, the risk of mistyping is high, especially when the text is in Danish.

 At the same time, it's not possible to identify or validate, if it's typed correctly or incorrectly.
 This results in a source of error, which is unknown in size and can ultimately lead to research projects coming out with false conclusions - without anyone being aware.